 Natural hair color should be worn at all times.
-Unnatural hair colors are not allowed in the clinical setting (pink, green, purple, orange, etc.) Hair styles and cuts should be conservative.
-Extremes in hair styles such as cutouts and Mohawk are not allowed.
+Unnatural hair colors are not allowed in the clinical setting (pink, green, purple, orange, blue, lavender, rainbow, etc.) Hair styles and cuts should be conservative.
+Extremes in hair styles such as cutouts and mohawks are not allowed.
 Hair styles extended higher than 11⁄2 inches are not to be worn in clinical area.
 All hair styles must be positioned above the collar and off the face to prevent threat of harm to the student or the patient's safety and well-being.
 Pony tails are allowed in the clinical setting if the hair is neat and secured at the nape behind the shoulder off the collar (i.e., standard clip, banana clip or braid).
 Barrettes are to be black, white, gold or of the same color as the hair (no bows or jeweled barrettes).
 Hair scarves or coverings are not permitted unless for religious/cultural practices.
+No hair jewelry, pins, silver pins, braiding strings, hair jewelry or any other flashy hair accessories are not permitted.

 Facial hair is allowed for men.
-However, mustaches and beards must be neatly trimmed.
+However, mustaches and beards must be neatly trimmed and/or shaved close.